 David Sewell is a counsel in the firm’s New York office and a member of the firm’s Financial Institutions and Banking Groups.
 Mr. Sewell is also Secretary of the New York City Bar Association Committee on Banking Law.
-His practice focuses on banking regulatory and enforcement matters with special emphasis on anti-money laundering, sanctions and financial crime compliance issues.
+Recognized by The Legal 500 US (2020), his practice focuses on banking regulatory and enforcement matters with special emphasis on anti-money laundering, sanctions and financial crime compliance issues.

 - Advises U.S. and non-U.S. banks and other financial institutions regarding U.S. banking laws and regulations with special emphasis on anti-money laundering and sanctions law and regulation

 - Counsels clients on supervisory matters including examinations, formal and informal enforcement actions, governance matters, Federal Reserve regulatory reporting, investments and activities